-Ancient Egypt’s unique culture developed along the Nile River, shaped by the annual flood that deposited rich silt, creating a fertile tract in an otherwise barren region.
+Ancient Egypt’s unique culture developed along the Nile River and was shaped by the annual flood that deposited rich silt, creating a fertile tract in an otherwise barren region.

 Early Egyptian religion was animistic, with the important aspects of nature transformed into the divine and worshipped to ensure continued prosperity.
 The sun god Ra emerged as important early on, as did the Nile itself, principally in the form of the god Hapi (or Hep), who represented the Nile in its state of annual flood, sometimes called the “Arrival of Hapi.”
 He did not represent the river itself, but the act of inundation.
 Understanding his importance, the Egyptians called him the “Lord of the Fish and Birds of the Marshes” and “Lord of the River Bringing Vegetation.”